Manuel Rocha: Background

 Rocha was born on October 23, 1950, in Bogotá, Colombia, and grew up in the Morningside Heights housing projects in Harlem, New York City.
-He graduated from the Taft School in 1969, where he was captain of the soccer team, and he graduated from Yale University cum laude in 1973.
-He received a master's degree in public administration (MPA) from Harvard University in 1976 and a Master of Science in Foreign Service (MSc) from Georgetown University in 1978.
+He graduated from the Taft School in 1969, where he was captain of the soccer team, and he graduated from Yale University cum laude in 1973.</ref He received a master's degree in public administration (MPA) from Harvard University in 1976 and a Master of Science in Foreign Service (MSc) from Georgetown University in 1978.
 He became a naturalized citizen of the United States in 1978.

 In November 1981, Rocha began working for the U.S. Department of State, serving as a Political Officer in the Embassy of the United States, Santo Domingo, Dominican Republic, from December 1982 to January 1985.
 From February 1987 to February 1989, he worked as a Political-Military Affairs Officer in the U.S. Embassy in Tegucigalpa, Honduras.
 Rocha next served as First Secretary of the U.S. Embassy in Mexico City, Mexico from February 1989 to November 1991.

 From November 1991 to July 1994, Rocha served as Deputy Chief of the U.S. Embassy in Santo Domingo, Dominican Republic.
 From July 1994 to July 1995, he worked as the Director of Inter-American Affairs on the U.S. National Security Council, influencing diplomacy with the Cuban government.
 Between 1995 and July 1997, Rocha operated as the Deputy Principal Officer of the U.S. Interests Section of the Embassy of Switzerland in Havana, Cuba, which was the de facto U.S. embassy in Havana until the 2015 Cuban thaw that normalized diplomatic relations between the United States and Cuba.
 Between July 1997 and November 1999, Rocha served as Deputy Chief of the U.S. Embassy in Buenos Aires, Argentina.
 He also served in Italy.